swapUniba/Deep_CBRS_Amar_Renaissance/README.md

 For example, the following command runs a grid search on the _basic_ recommender system architecture with Graph Neural Networks:

     python src/experiment.py --exp_name myexp -e econfigs/basic-gnn.yaml
+**NOTE**: you need to pull the dataset to run our experiments [(↑)](#get-the-dataset) and the BERT embeddings for the Hybrid experiments:

+    dvc pull embeddings

+Refer to the [econfigs readme](./econfigs/README.md) for an explanation for every grid configuration of runs available.
 ## Explore our experiments

 If you want to see our results, download them with DVC (around 40 GiB)

     dvc pull mlruns

  User MLFlow to compare experiments with its UI:

      mlflow ui

 Each run has its artifact folder where you can find the **trained weights**, the top 5/10 **calculated predictions** for the test set, **logs** and **config.yaml** to reproduce that exact run.